jkeen/ember-stereo/CUSTOM_CONNECTIONS.md

   });
 ```

-`canPlayMimeType` and `canUseConnection` are called when `hifi` is looking for connections to try with a url.
+`canPlayMimeType` and `canUseConnection` are called when `stereo` is looking for connections to try with a url.
 Give your best guess here.
 For instance, our built-in HLS.js library won't work on mobile, so `canUseConnection` returns false on a mobile device and true on a desktop browser.
 Similary, HLS only plays `application/vnd.apple.mpegurl` files, so we just check for that extension in `canPlayMimeType`.

-##### Implement methods to bridge communication between hifi and your third party sound.
+##### Implement methods to bridge communication between stereo and your third party sound.

 - `setup()`
 Wire up your library to trigger the following methods when things happen on your sound: